meshhq/gohttp/README.md

 ```

 ### Rate Limiting
+---

 GoHTTP provides robust, out of the box rate limiting support.
 This makes it very easy to conform with rate limiting policies published by APIs.
-Underneath the hood, `GoHTTP`
+Underneath the hood, `GoHTTP` leverages the [Funnel](https://github.com/meshhq/funnel), a distributed rate limiter backed by redis.

 #### Limit Info